 The government offers two ways to give your super a boost if you’re a lower income earner.
 So as someone new to the workforce, now might be a good time to see if you qualify.

 Under the Super Co-contribution scheme, if you earn less than a certain amount and you add a bit extra to your super, the government may contribute up to $500 tax-free to help boost your super.

-You may also be eligible for a low income superannuation tax offset of up to $500 (not dependent on you contributing to your super).
+You may also be eligible for a low income superannuation tax offset of up to $500, which is not dependent on you contributing to your super.

 Find out more about these schemes in the Reference Guide: Boost your super.

 You can keep your membership with us, and many of the same benefits, even if you leave the Commonwealth Bank Group in the future.
 And you can ask your new employer to contribute to your account to help keep your super all in one spot.

 Watch the above video to see how financial advice can help you start things off towards your ideal financial future.